-Reflections Literary Magazine-provides a medium to showcase student's poetry, short stories, artwork, and photography.
+Reflections Literary and Arts Magazine-To provide a medium to showcase student's poetry, short stories, artwork, and photography.

-Salvation and Praise-assists students in adjusting to school life on campus and to bring the academic lives of students under the lordship of Christ.
+Salvation and Praise-To assist students in adjusting to school life on campus and to bring the academic lives of students under the lordship of Christ.